 During fiscal 2001, the Company entered into a contract with Electronic Data Systems ("EDS") to provide warehousing, distribution, information systems, and call center operations.
 Under terms of the outsourcing contract and its addendums, EDS operates the Company's primary call center, provides warehousing and distribution services, and supports the Company's various information systems.
 The outsourcing contract and its addendums expire on June 30, 2016 and have required minimum payments totaling approximately \$304.7 million, which are payable over the life of the contract.
-During fiscal 2003 and fiscal 2002, the Company expensed \$35.9 million and \$40.2 million for services provided under terms of the EDS outsourcing contract.
-The following schedule summarizes the Company's required minimum payments to EDS for services over the life of the outsourcing contract and its addendums (in thousands):
+During fiscal 2003, the Company expensed \$35.9 million, and \$40.2 million for services provided under terms of the EDS outsourcing contract. and its addendums (in thousands):